Connect with others who understand.

 • A soft towel

-Available at most drug stores and supermarkets, colloidal oatmeal is finely ground oats that dissolve easily in water.
-You can also turn regular oatmeal in a fine powder using a food processor or coffee grinder.
-If your skin is sensitive to gluten, look for oats labeled as being produced in a facility that doesn’t handle gluten-containing grains — this can reduce the chance of cross-contamination.
+Available at most drugstores and supermarkets, colloidal oatmeal is finely ground oats that disperse evenly in water to form a milky solution.
+You can also turn regular oatmeal into a fine powder using a food processor or coffee grinder.
+If your skin is sensitive to gluten, choose oats that are labeled as processed in a gluten-free facility — this helps lower the risk of cross-contamination.

-Before taking a whole-body oatmeal shower, consider performing a patch test — this entails applying a small amount to your skin to see if you have an undesirable skin reaction.
-While oatmeal is generally well tolerated, everyone’s skin is different.
-It never hurts to test before you apply a new skin care product, even something natural like oatmeal.
-You can also run the idea by your dermatologist to make sure they’re on board with your plan.
+Before taking a whole-body oatmeal shower, consider doing a test to see if it’s safe.
+This involves applying a small amount to your skin to see if your skin reacts.
+Although oatmeal is generally well tolerated, everyone’s skin is different.
+It never hurts to test before you apply a new skin care product, including something natural like oatmeal.
+You can also run the idea by your dermatologist (a doctor who specializes in conditions that affect the skin, hair, and nails) to make sure they’re on board with your plan.

 Taking a Shower-Only Oatmeal Bath

-When you’re ready, it’s time to prepare the oatmeal bag.
-Fill the fine mesh bag or pantyhose with approximately 1 cup of colloidal oats.
-Knot the top securely to prevent the oatmeal from leaking out and making a mess in your bathroom.
+When you’re ready, start by preparing the oatmeal bag.
+Fill the mesh bag or pantyhose with about 1 cup of colloidal oats.
+Knot the top securely to prevent the oatmeal from leaking out and making a mess.

 Take a quick lukewarm shower using a gentle, fragrance-free cleanser.
-Avoid using hot water, as it can worsen eczema symptoms by further drying out your skin.
+Avoid using hot water, which can further dry out your skin and make eczema symptoms worse.

-Hang the oatmeal-filled bag under the showerhead so that the water can pass through it.
-As you shower, gently squeeze the oatmeal bag to encourage the milky oatmeal liquid to mix with the shower water.
-This will create a soothing, skin-nourishing solution.
+Hang the oatmeal-filled bag under the showerhead so that the water can pass through.
+As you shower, lightly squeeze the bag to mix the milky oatmeal liquid with the shower water and make a soothing, skin-nourishing solution.

 Gently cleanse your body with the milky water, paying extra attention to areas with eczema flare-ups.
-Avoid scrubbing vigorously, as this can irritate the skin.
+Avoid scrubbing vigorously so that you don’t irritate the skin.

-Once you’re done cleansing your skin, allow the oatmeal-infused water to flow over your body for several minutes, effectively allowing the mixture to soak into your skin.
-You can even turn the water off for a few minutes to give the oatmeal a chance to sit on your skin.
-Try to leave the oatmeal on your skin for 10 to 15 minutes if possible.
-Remember, wet oatmeal is slippery, so you’ll want to be cautious to avoid slipping in the shower.
+After cleansing your skin, let the oatmeal-infused water flow over your body for several minutes and soak into your skin.
+You can even turn the water off for a few minutes and allow the oatmeal to sit on your skin.
+Keep the oatmeal on your skin for 10 to 15 minutes, if possible.
+Wet oatmeal is slippery, so be careful to avoid slipping in the shower.

 Another option is to make an oatmeal paste before you enter the shower.
-You can do this by cooking oatmeal in hot water as you would normally, then letting it sit to cool.
-Head into the shower, wet your skin, and turn off the water.
-Then, gently apply the room-temperature oatmeal paste to affected areas.
-Let the paste sit before carefully scooping it off and into a garbage bag.
+To do this, cook oatmeal in hot water as you would normally, then let it cool.
+Get in the shower, wet your skin, and turn off the water.
+Gently apply the room-temperature oatmeal paste to affected areas, letting it sit before carefully scooping it off and into a garbage bag.

-Whichever method you use, just be sure to rinse off any residue with lukewarm water when you’re done.
-You may also want to let the shower water run clear for a little longer to help avoid a clog in the drain.
+Whichever method you use, be sure to rinse off any residue with lukewarm water when you’re done.
+You might want to let the shower water run clear for a little longer to help avoid a clogged drain.

 After Your DIY Oatmeal Shower

-Once you’re done with the oatmeal shower, pat your skin gently with a soft towel.
-Avoid rubbing, as this can further irritate sensitive skin.
+After your oatmeal shower, pat your skin gently with a soft towel.
+Avoid rubbing, which can further irritate sensitive skin.

-Immediately after patting dry, apply a generous amount of a fragrance-free, hypoallergenic lotion to lock in the moisture and provide a protective barrier for your skin.
-Moisturizing within three minutes of your shower is ideal to lock in your skin’s hydration.
+Immediately after patting dry, apply a generous amount of a fragrance-free, hypoallergenic lotion to lock in moisture and provide a protective barrier for your skin.
+Moisturizing within three minutes of your shower is ideal to lock in hydration.

-“I totally agree with moisturizing while the skin is still wet,” said a MyEczemaTeam member.
+“I totally agree with moisturizing while the skin is still wet,” a MyEczemaTeam member said.
 “I apply oil while I’m still in the shower, and then when I get out, I apply lotion on top.
 It makes me feel so moisturized every time!”

 Talk With Others Who Understand